 - 2. Wherever soils, topography, cut and fill or grading requirements, or other conditions suggest substantial erosion potential during land disturbance, the Township may require that the entire volume of all storms up to a 2-year storm from the disturbed areas be retained on site and that special sediment trapping facilities (such as check dams, etc.) be installed. - H. Areas of the site to remain undisturbed shall be protected from encroachment by construction equipment/vehicles to maintain the existing infiltration characteristics of the soil.
+Four feet high orange safety fence or other similar protection fence approved by the Township must be installed around the entire limit of disturbance/clearing prior to commencement of earthmoving activities, and maintained until completion of all construction activity.

-Section 134-22.
+Section 134-23.
 Water Quality Requirements After Regulated Earth Disturbance Activities Are Complete

-- A. No Regulated Earth Disturbance activities within the Municipality shall commence until approved by the Municipality of a plan which demonstrates compliance with State Water Quality Requirements after construction is complete. - B. The BMPs must be designed, implemented, and maintained to meet State Water Quality Requirements, and any other more stringent requirements as determined by the Municipality. - C. To control post-construction stormwater impacts from Regulated Earth Disturbance activities, State Water Quality Requirements may be met by BMPs, including site design, which provide for replication of preconstruction stormwater infiltration and runoff conditions, so that post-construction stormwater discharges do not degrade the physical, chemical or biological characteristics of receiving waters.
-As described in the PADEP Comprehensive Stormwater Management Policy (#392-0300-002, September 28, 2002), this may be achieved by the following: - 1.
-Infiltration: replication of preconstruction stormwater infiltration conditions. - 2.
-Treatment use of water quality treatment BMPs to filter out the chemical and physical pollutants from the stormwater runoff, and - 3.
-Streambank and Streambed Protection management of volume and rate of postconstruction stormwater discharges to prevent physical degradation of receiving waters (e.g., from scouring). - D. PADEP has regulations that require municipalities to ensure design, implementation, and maintenance of Best Management Practices ("BMPs") that control runoff from new development from new development and redevelopment after Regulated Earth Disturbance activities area complete.
-These requirements include the need to implement post-construction stormwater BMPs with assurance of long-term operations and maintenance of those BMPs. - E. Evidence of any necessary permit(s) for Regulated Earth Disturbance activities from the appropriate PADEP regional office must be submitted to the Municipality.
+- F. No Regulated Earth Disturbance activities within the Township shall commence until approval by the Township of a plan which demonstrates compliance with State Water Quality Requirements after construction is complete. - B. The BMPs must be designed, implemented, and maintained to meet State Water Quality Requirements, and any other more stringent requirements as determined by the Township. - C. To control post-construction stormwater impacts from Regulated Earth Disturbance activities, State Water Quality Requirements may be met by BMPs, including site design, which provide for replication of preconstruction stormwater infiltration and runoff conditions, so that post-construction stormwater discharges do not degrade the physical, chemical or biological characteristics of receiving waters.
+As described in the PADEP Comprehensive Stormwater Management Policy (#392-0300-002, September 28, 2002), this may be achieved by the following: - F. Infiltration: replication of preconstruction stormwater infiltration conditions. - F. Treatment use of water quality treatment BMPs to filter out the chemical and physical pollutants from the stormwater runoff, and - F. Streambank and Streambed Protection management of volume and rate of postconstruction stormwater discharges to prevent physical degradation of receiving waters (e.g., from scouring).

-F. BMP operations and maintenance requirements are described in Article IVVII of this Ordinance.
+- D. PADEP has regulations that require municipalities to ensure design, implementation, and maintenance of Best Management Practices ("BMPs") that control runoff from new development from new development and redevelopment after Regulated Earth Disturbance activities area complete.
+These requirements include the need to implement post-construction stormwater BMPs with assurance of long-term operations and maintenance of those BMPs. - E. Evidence of any necessary permit(s) for Regulated Earth Disturbance activities from the appropriate PADEP regional office must be submitted to the Township. - F. BMP operations and maintenance requirements are described in Section 134-42 of this Ordinance.